prev

 - Version number incremented to same value

-Rafael Fernández López committed a change to /trunk/KDE/kdebase/apps/dolphin/src/infosidebarpage.cpp:
+Rafael Fernández López committed changes in /trunk/KDE/kdebase/apps/dolphin/src/infosidebarpage.cpp:

 On the Information panel the further information such as "Date", "Size", "Type" was being cut off if it was being shrinked.
 That shouldn't happen.
 This prevents this information to be hidden or cut off, and so this is always shown.